 Average Back Injury Settlement

-The decisions and settlements database noticed that the median plaintiff’s verdict award for motor vehicle cases related to back injuries is $212,500.
-For all truck, car, and motorcycle accident trauma cases in the database that made a plaintiff’s verdict, the median award is $300,000.
+The decisions and settlements database revealed that the median plaintiff’s verdict award for motor vehicle cases involving back injuries is $212,500.
+The median award for all truck, car, and motorcycle accident trauma cases in the database that resulted in a plaintiff’s verdict is $300,000.

 Workers’ Compensation Benefits and Surgery

-If your back injury results from a work condition or accident, workers’ compensation will give for your treatment and wage replacement, whereas you miss work.
-The treatment edges can cover the price of:
+If your back injury is the result of a work-related condition or accident, workers’ compensation will cover the cost of your medical treatment and wage replacement while you are out of work.
+Medical benefits may cover the cost of:

 - Surgery